golang-leipzig/golang-leipzig.github.io/content/_index.md

 February 2019, 19:00 - we had an interesting mix of people, novice to experienced users of Go, various polyglot developers, cluster admins and devops people.
-A list of themes discussed at the event is currently being processed in preparation for the next meetup, scheduled for March 2019.
+A list of themes discussed at the event is currently being processed in preparation for the next meetup, scheduled for March, 15 2019.
 [See you there](https://www.meetup.com/Leipzig-Golang-and-Cloud)!

 Our goal is to establish a place, where people from all backgrounds interested